 Content Marketers are working smarter, not harder.
 The best ROI comes from publishing high-quality pieces of content, then promoting that content on the right channels, to the right audience.
 Publishing blog posts frequently, then hoping to climb in search rankings won’t yield the best return on your content marketing efforts.
 We’re finding that there is more bang for our buck when we publish a valuable piece of content, then distribute it on the right marketing channels, use paid media to promote it, and repurpose the piece in multiple ways.

 Guest posting on authoritative third-party sites is an effective addition to our content mix.
 The opportunity to expand brand visibility and thought leadership, gain high-quality backlinks, and drive organic search and referral traffic, makes guest posting an important part of content marketing campaigns.

 Read 5 Link Building Strategies That Actually Work

 One thing is certain, the definition of Content Marketing will continue to evolve.
 Technology will advance and bring with it new, exciting ways to reach potential customers.
 As we gain deeper insights into buyer needs and behaviors, content preferences, and internet use, we will develop better, more targeted ways to connect with our buyers.

 It’s an exciting time in marketing.
 Are you ready for the changes to come?
 Here are a few actionable items that will help you meet the challenge:

-Begin with a clear understanding of your buyer persona and their online buying behavior (get your buyer persona template here)
+- Begin with a clear understanding of your buyer persona and their online buying behavior (get your buyer persona template here)

-Publish blog content consistently and promote it on all of your channels, making sure you have a strong brand voice to build thought leadership
+- Publish blog content consistently and promote it on all of your social media platforms, making sure you have a strong brand voice to build thought leadership

 Need help aligning your content offers to your buyer’s journey?
 Download our free guide.